joakim/kay/ideas.md

 Not "it's cells all the way down", but JavaScript's "([almost](https://stackoverflow.com/questions/9108925/how-is-almost-everything-in-javascript-an-object)) everything is an object".

 In this perspective, the **module** is the cell.
 As in biological cells, there can be various subcellular components, including [endosymbiotic](https://en.wikipedia.org/wiki/Endosymbiosis) "cells within cells" ([Mitochondrion](https://en.wikipedia.org/wiki/Mitochondrion), [Plastids](https://en.wikipedia.org/wiki/Plastid)) and other organelles.
-These subcellular cells are lighter and simpler than the module, but share the same features (encapsulation, receptors/behaviors, etc).
+These subcellular cells are lighter and simpler than the module, but share the same general features (encapsulation, receptors/behaviors, etc).

 That makes it 4 levels to reason about: